 Day 1: ARRIVE IN BUDAPEST, HUNGARY (EMBARKATION).

-Welcome to Budapest, Hungary's lively capital.
+Welcome to Hungary's exciting capital city!
 This afternoon, board your river cruise vessel and meet your crew at an evening welcome reception.
-(NOTE: Guests must be on board ship by 5 pm) (D)
+Meet our opera singers who be with you throughout this cruise, and entertain you with their beautiful voices and performances.
+(NOTE: Guests must be on board ship by 5 pm.)
+(D)

 Day 2: BUDAPEST.

 Spanning the banks of the Danube, Budapest is one of Eastern Europe's liveliest cities.
 Whether you're seeing the sights, shopping for handcrafted embroidery or Herend porcelain, or basking in the coffee house culture over a rich cream cake in the renowned Gerbeaud Cafe, Budapest's unique energy is positively palatable.
-On your GUIDED TOUR of the city, see Hers' Square as well as the massive hilltop castle complex with its remarkable Fishermen's Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
+On your GUIDED TOUR of the city, see Hers' Square as well as the massive hilltop castle complex with its remarkable Fishermen's Bastion and 11th-century Matthias Church.
 Be sure to take note of the city's eight bridges-many famous sights in and of themselves-which connect ancient Buda on the right bank with Pest on the left.
-You may even want to walk across Chain Bridge, built in 1849 and a symbol of Budapest.
-During your free time this afternoon, perhaps visit St. Stephen's Basilica, with marvelous views of the city from its viewing platform, or stroll along Vaci utca, the main shopping street.
+Visit the beautiful OPERA HOUSE.
+In your free time this afternoon you may want to walk across Chain Bridge, built in 1849 and a symbol of Budapest; visit St. Stephen's Basilica with marvelous views of the city from its viewing platform; or stroll along Vaci utca, the main shopping street.
 (B,L,D)

 Day 3: BRATISLAVA, SLOVAKIA.